Aquafina-water-bottle/jp-mining-note/docs/docs/setupanki.md

 # Dark Mode
 Although light mode is supported, the recommended theme for this note is dark mode.
+With that being said, changing the theme is completely optional.

 The note automatically adjusts according to Anki's theme.
 To change Anki's theme, head over to: